Iran–Iraq War: Early international response

 Saudi Arabia was said to provide Iraq with $1 billion per month starting in mid-1982.

-Iraq began receiving support from the United States and Western Europe.
-Saddam was given diplomatic, monetary, and military support by the United States, including massive loans, political influence, and intelligence on Iranian deployments gathered by American spy satellites.
-By relying heavily on American satellite footage and radar planes to detect and counter Iranian troop movements.
+Saddam started being aided by the U.S., including massive loans, political influence, and intelligence on Iranian deployments gathered by American spy satellites.
+Iraq relied heavily on American satellite and radar intelligence to detect and counter Iranian troop movements.

-With Iranian success on the battlefield, the United States increased its support of the Iraqi government, supplying intelligence, economic aid, and dual-use equipment and vehicles, as well as normalising relations (which had been broken during the 1967 Six-Day War).
-In March 1982, president Ronald Reagan signed National Security Study Memorandum (NSSM) 4-82—seeking "a review of U.S. policy toward the Middle East"—and in June Reagan signed a National Security Decision Directive (NSDD) co-written by NSC official Howard Teicher, which determined: "The United States could not afford to allow Iraq to lose the war to Iran", and that the United States "would do whatever was necessary to prevent Iraq from losing".
+With Iranian success on the battlefield, the U.S. increased its support of the Iraqi government, supplying intelligence, economic aid, and dual-use equipment and vehicles, as well as normalising relations (which had been broken during the 1967 Six-Day War).
+In June 1982, U.S. president Ronald Reagan signed a directive which determined that the U.S. "would do whatever was necessary to prevent Iraq from losing".

 In 1982, Reagan removed Iraq from the list of countries "supporting terrorism" and sold weapons such as howitzers to Iraq via Jordan.
-France sold Iraq millions of dollars' worth of weapons, including Gazelle helicopters, Mirage F-1 fighters, and Exocet missiles.
+France sold Iraq millions of dollars' worth of weapons.
 Both the United States and West Germany sold Iraq dual-use pesticides and poisons that would be used to create chemical weapons.

 Iran lacked funds for comparable purchases.
 They counted on China, North Korea, Libya, Syria, and Japan for supplying anything from weapons and munitions to logistical and engineering equipment.